AkmalKhamidov/GYM-CRM/README.md

 ## Instruction:

 1. Add database properties to application-prod.yml/application-dev.yml file to connect to your database.
-   (Tables will be created automatically for dev profile if there is no such tables in your database)
+(MAIN-MICROSERVICE (Tables will be created automatically for dev profile if there is no such tables in your database) 1.1 Add MongoDB database properties to application.yml.
+(REPORT-MICROSERVICE)
 2. Run the project.

 ## Actuator
 Added Spring Boot Actuator for monitoring and managing the application.
 Custom health checks added:
 - DatabaseHealthCheck
 - DownstreamServiceHealthCheck (for example, to check if the external service is available) URL is configurable in downstream-service.properties file.

+## Async Messaging
+- Manage Trainer Workload

 ## Metrics
 Added Spring Boot Metrics by using prometheus for monitoring and managing the application.
 Custom metrics added: